 Located in Austin, UT’s Law School, popularly called Texas Law, was founded in 1883.
 The law school is known for its programs in international law and environmental law.
-Texas Law has over 1,000 enrolled students.
+Texas Law has just over 1,000 students.
 It offers nine dual degree programs associated with graduate programs in science and international studies.
 The courses can be categorized into the areas of business, environmental, civil, criminal, international, and property law.
 There are about thirty four student organizations within the law school and it has twelve law journals, such as the Texas Law Review and American Journal of Criminal Law.

 Texas Law is committed to academic research and scholarship.
 UT Law has two working groups, known as Law and Economic Working Paper Series and Law and Legal Theory Working Paper Series.
 Students can become involved in UT Law’s institutes and centers.
 This law school has both international internships and study abroad programs.
 Students can study law for a semester in Australia, Netherlands, Germany, Italy, France, Switzerland, Argentina, Brazil, Chile, and Mexico.
 There are also full year programs in England and Scotland.
 Students have access to the Tarlton Law Library and its various collections, including the Gavel Awards Archive and rare law books.

-The UT Law offers seventeen clinics and it has a pro bono program.
+The UT Law offers sixteen clinics and it has a pro bono program.
 There are internships offered in the areas of nonprofit, government, legislative, prosecution, and more.
 There are two scholarship programs, which are the UT Emerging Scholars Program and the Visiting Scholars Program, and students are able to participate in law research during these programs.
 Students, who are in their first-year, can join various societies.
 High achieving students can join the Chancellors, which is a society that was established in 1912.
 After graduation, most UT Law alumni work within the public sector rather than the private sector.
 Students are able to interact with alumni and potential employers through the career office.

 University of Texas School of Law